fbapt/ansible-lgsm-l4d-l4d2/README.md

 ![alt text](image.png)

-Click on RSA with 4096 bits or EdDSA(recommanded) and Generate
+Click on RSA with 4096 bits or EdDSA(recommended) and Generate

 Add a passphrase that should be at least 26 characters for security